 Mississippi is the deadliest state for crashes no matter what day of the week it is.
 Many believe that this is due to the fact that only 78 percent of Mississippi residents wear their seatbelts as opposed to the national average of 90 percent.

 Another deadly driving trend to avoid?
 Road rage.

-Read more about staying safe while driving on our blog.
+Read more about staying safe while driving.